Honduras

 Inventory valuation

-Inventories are generally valued using the first in first out (FIFO), last in first out (LIFO), and weighted-average cost methods.
+Inventory is generally valued using the first-in, first-out (FIFO), last-in, first-out (LIFO), or weighted-average cost methods.

 Capital gains